jlmwebhosting/funcunit.com/_guides/finding.md

 @parent guides

 @body
-## The S Method
+## The F Method

-S is a copy of the $ method.
+F is a copy of the $ method.
 It is used to find elements in the page you're testing.
 It works slightly differently than $.

 @codestart